- International Fees

-Please note: The delivery format for this course is ONLINE DELIVERY for the Winter term.
-This is an instructor-led online course.
+Please note: This is an instructor-led online course.
 Upon registration, please visit the Learning Hub (learn.bcit.ca) for further information regarding course material(s).
 BCIT reserves the right to cancel courses.
 In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to:

 - Calculate the heat transmission coefficients for different building construction types.